Skip to Content

 Semester One : Modules

-Students choose three out of the following four modules:
+Students choose the following three core modules:

 International Commercial Law